What should the customer know about your pricing (e.g., discounts, fees)?

 Describe a recent project you are fond of.
 How long did it take?

 Clearing out a young professional's bedroom and closets.
 During our initial phone conversation it sounded like her main priority was her living room and kitchen.
 But after a walkthrough of her home, it was clear her bedroom needed attention so she could get some much-needed rest.
 We finished in four hours having removed bags of clothing for donation, a friend swap, dry cleaning, etc. What was left was a clean and "less busy" sanctuary.

 What advice would you give a customer looking to hire a provider in your area of work?

 ~ Be motivated and ready for change and clear on the end results you want.

 ~ Choose a professional you feel you can have a good working chemistry with - someone you feel comfortable speaking your mind and sharing your challenges with.

-~ Most organizer ask clients NOT to clean up or purchase organizing tools, bins, etc. in advance of the first visit.
+~ Please don't clean up or purchase organizing tools, bins, etc. in advance of the first visit.
 It's important we see your "reality" so we can help.

 What questions should customers think through before talking to professionals about their project?